 $1275 ($1075 for U-M SSW MSW & PhD students and U-M SSW field instructors)

 Common elements often form the basis of evidence-based behavioral health interventions.
-This course teaches and reviews behavioral intervention skills relevant to everyday clinical practice across disciplines and practice settings.
-Brief interventions around motivational enhancement, psychoeducation, cognitive restructuring, mindfulness, and values-based behavior change can help promote adaptive health behaviors in support of improved wellness.
+This course teaches and reviews behavioral health intervention skills relevant to everyday clinical practice across disciplines and practice settings.
+Brief interventions around motivational interviewing, psychoeducation, cognitive restructuring, mindfulness, and values-based behavior change can help promote adaptive health behaviors in support of improved wellness.
 There is a strong emphasis on feasible brief interventions in a fast-paced clinical context and on adapting interventions to each consumer's unique biopsychosocial, socioeconomic, and cultural context.

-Many presenting medical problems are deeply influenced by health behaviors, and a growing body of evidence suggests that mental health consumers, especially those with serious mental illnesses or substance use disorders, are faced with a broad range of physical health disparities.
+Many presenting medical problems are deeply influenced by health behaviors, and a growing body of evidence suggests that mental health consumers, including those with serious mental illnesses or substance use disorders, are faced with a broad range of physical health disparities.
 In this module, participants will deepen their understanding of bidirectional integrated care for medical issues such as diabetes and obesity, and behavioral health issues such as substance use disorders and depression.
 This courses emphasizes the medical sequelae commonly associated with behavioral health diagnoses and psychotropic medications.
 There are special sections on primary care psychopharmacology and prescription drug abuse.